benashford/rs-es/README.md

 ## Unstable!

 Currently it indexes any structure that implements `ToJson`, and nothing else.
 And what it currently does may change.

+## TODO

+1. Full implementation of the Query DSL.
+2. Implementation of Search API.
+3. Everything else.
+4. Performance (ensure use of persistent HTTP connections, etc.).